 Further, a machine produces force and controls its motion.
 However, it cannot create energy.

 For more mechanical questions that you might find on the test, start training with us now.
-All the Mechanical Comprehension practice tests on our website are based on the previous ASVAB tests and simulated as close as possible to the actual test.
+All the ASVAB practice test 2021 on our website are based on the previous ASVAB tests and simulated as close as possible to the actual test.
 To get 100% ready for your big day, take our free mechanical comprehension practice test as many times as possible.

-Visit our web to take our free ASVAB practice test for other areas and improve entirely your knowledge.
+Visit our web to read our free ASVAB study guide for all 9 ASVAB sections and improve entirely your knowledge.